Frequently Asked Questions

 Is the Summer Institute right for me?

 The Summer Institute is an international programme, attracting participants from established and developing nuclear nations alike.
-The majority of fellows selected to attend the SI have been working in the nuclear sector for +3 years and are identified by their organizations as having the potential to become industry leaders.
+The majority of Fellows selected to attend the Summer Institute have been working in the nuclear sector for 3+ years and are identified by their organizations as having the potential to become industry leaders.
 View SI Alumni demographics here.

-Our days at the SI typically start at around 08:30/09:00 and end at 17:30/18:00, depending on the culture of our host country.
+Our days at the Summer Institute typically start at around 08:00/09:00 and end at 17:30/18:00, depending on the culture of our host country.
 Social activities, both WNU organized and more informal, can last late into the evening.
 Please note that during the week of technical tours there will be several long journeys completed by bus or/and train, which extends the duration of the day.